McTrees/werewolves/README.md

 ### Installing

-Download the project to your local machine.
+Download the project to your local machine using git (or by downloading the zip).

 ```
 git clone https://github.com/McTrees/werewolves.git